General Policies and the Academic Record

 All graduate study credits offered as transfer credit must meet the following criteria:

 - No more than six credit hours of graduate work may be transferred from another institution, unless the program has special approval by the Graduate Council.
 When changing programs within the University of Maryland, the student may request inclusion of credits earned at the University of Maryland.
-When moving from non-degree to degree-seeking status, Advanced Special Students may transfer up to twelve (12) graduate credits to the degree program, subject to the approval of the Graduate Program.
+When moving from non-degree to degree-seeking status, Non-Degree Seeking Students may transfer up to nine (9) graduate credits to the degree program (students admitted as non-degree seeking prior to Fall Term 2017 may transfer up to tweleve (12) graduate credits to the degree program), subject to the approval of the Graduate Program.

 - The advisor and Graduate Director will need to certify that transfer courses are applicable to the student's program and, for non-University of Maryland courses, that the courses have been revalidated.